microsoft/hands-on-lab-redis/docs/workshop.md

 First thing first, let's take a look at the Streams currently available on your Azure Cache for Redis instance.

 The goal is to locate the [Redis Stream][redis-streams] in which the `catalog-api` is adding new items whenever a user views a product.
-Afterwards we need to inspect that stream and take a look at the events/items added to it.
+Afterwards you need to inspect that stream and take a look at the events/items added to it.

 To do this, there is a variety of tools that you can use to inspect Redis data like the integrated [Redis Console][redis-console] and also the fully-featured GUI [RedisInsight][redis-insight].